Credit cards: navigating the crossroads of virtualization

 Mobile payments use electronic payment platforms, which allow for instant shopping in stores and purchases online.
 These, however, are not owned by financial institutions.
 The most popular among them are PayPal, Apple Pay, and Google Pay.

-The use of biometrics is yet another interesting proposal for payment which is currently being tested and piloted in various markets, with Japan leading the way.
+An interesting feature in the world of payments is the proposal to use biometrics.
+These types of payments are being tested and piloted in various markets, although Japan is leading the way.
 In the Land of the Rising Sun, work is underway to introduce biometric payment cards that allow payment with a fingerprint, and even with your own face, simply by looking at a camera.
 Google is also developing a similar technology.
 Are virtual credit cards just round the corner?

 Most banks or financial institutions operating on the market have evolved in line with the direction of product and channel development, and the bank’s IT structure has followed their course.
 However, the bank of the future will not be product-, but customer-oriented.
 As banking expert, advisor and futurist Brett King points out, “the best service in financial services happens in real-time and is based on customer behavior”.
 Switching to real-time operations is not easy in banking.
 Many institutions face enormous challenges on their way to the top.
 Why then is this journey worthwhile?
-We tried to assess this in our post on real-time banking.
+We tried to establish it in our article about real-time banking

 Traditional or virtual cards: what to expect in the coming years?